sair-lab/iMTSP/README.md

 # iMTSP: Solving Min-Max Multiple Traveling Salesman Problem with Imperative Learning

 Yifan Guo, Zhongqiang Ren, Chen Wang. "iMTSP: Solving Min-Max Multiple Traveling Salesman Problem with Imperative Learning," IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2024.
+[Download PDF](https://arxiv.org/abs/2405.00285)

 iMTSP is a novel self-supervised framework to solve the multiply traveling salesmen problem (MTSP).
 By introducing a surrogate network as a control variate, iMTSP can efficiently train the allocation network through the non-differentiable TSP solver and the discrete decision space.